Beckhoff/DeviceManager_ADS_Samples/README.md

   - Utilize the libraries shipped with the TC1000 ADS Router installtion
   - Tested on Windows and TwinCAT/BSD

+## Notes on TwinCAT/BSD

+The following packages are required to build and run this example:
+  - os-generic-userland-devtools
+  - cmake
+  - git

 ## Build & Run
 In order to build and run the examples, do the following: